Pumpkin Margarita

 What tequila is best

-I recommend white tequila, but you can use whatever you have and prefer.
-The flavor profile will mostly come from what is added to flavor the margaritas.
+I recommend white tequila, but feel free to use whatever you have and prefer.
+The flavor profile will primarily come from the ingredients added to flavor the margaritas.

-I wouldn’t recommend the cheapest of the lot, and I would definitely choose one made of 100% agave to avoid added colorings or flavors.
+I wouldn’t recommend the cheapest option, and I would definitely choose one made from 100% agave to avoid added colorings or flavors.

-Most margaritas (like this Rasberry Margarita) are made with white tequila.
+Most margaritas (like this Raspberry Margarita) are made with white tequila.
 It’s known to be crisp and clean with citrus notes.
-It is a young liquor meaning it is not aged and is usually inexpensive.
+It is a young liquor, meaning it is not aged and is usually inexpensive.

 Reposado tequilas or gold tequilas have a golden hue and aged in oak.
 It’s used for premium mixed drinks and is more expensive.